 Ideally, you want your inbound links to come from websites within your niche.

-If you have an eCommerce website that sells vegan products, then a link from a health magazine is much more valuable to you than a link from a website about interior design.
+If you have an eCommerce or niche website that sells vegan products, then a link from a health magazine is much more valuable to you than a link from a website about interior design.